The-An0nym/The-An0nym/README.md

 Hello!

-I'm not sure <i>exactly</i> what I'm supposed to say, since I won't share anything personal anyways XD
+I'm not sure <i>exactly</i> what I'm supposed to say, so y'all will just have to make do with this xD

 C ya around!